intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 ### Link-relation types

-The `rel` attribute of links in `application/vnd.collection+json` responses contain one of the following registered link-relation types.
+The `rel` attribute of links in `application/vnd.collection+json` responses will contain one of the following registered link-relation types.

-The link-relation typese are based on [RFC8288](https://tools.ietf.org/html/rfc8288#page-6).
+The types are based on [RFC8288](https://tools.ietf.org/html/rfc8288#page-6).

 - **self**	- Identifies the link's context.